This page details the Player Settings specific to iOS. A description of the general Player Settings can be found here.

 A Launch Screen is an XIB file from which iOS creates a splash screen dynamically on the device.

-Launch Screens have a limitation: it is not possible to display different content depending on iPad device orientation.
+Launch Screens have a limitation, in that it is not possible to display different contents depending on orientation on iPad devices.
+Therefore, Launch Screens are only supported on iPhone devices.
 All iPhones support landscape Launch Screens; however, due to a bug in iOS, Landscape Left is shown instead of Landscape Right on certain iOS versions.

 |iPhone 3.5"/Retina||Specifies texture which should be used for iOS 3.5" Retina Splash Screen.
 Splash Screen size is 640x960.|